 1. Do It as Early as Possible: Best for Everyone

 On days when there are no afternoon activities, give your child a time frame — say, between 3 p.m. and 5 p.m. — to get down to business.
 This gives her some control over her schedule (some kids need a longer break after school, and others need to start right away to keep the momentum going).
 The only rule is that 5 o’clock is the latest time to start.
-If you work, that means homework duties will fall to the after-school caregiver.
+If you're at work during that time, that means homework duties will fall to the after-school caregiver.
 This way, the bulk of it can get done before your kiddo’s too pooped — and you can just review and wrap things up once you get home.

 2. Create a Call List: Best for Forgetters